build-on-aws/content/posts/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 The producer makes use of a Avro serializer provided by the AWS Glue Schema Registry and automatically registers the schema version in the Glue Schema Registry.

-### Step 9: Consume Clickstream Data using Kinesis Data Analytics
+### Step 9: Consume Clickstream Data Using Kinesis Data Analytics

 We have set up the MSK Serverless Cluster and are continuously writing clickstream data to the cluster.
 Now, we would like to consume the clickstream data from the MSK Serverless cluster using a Amazon Kinesis Data Analytics and Flink.
 The Apache Flink Application processes the clickstream data in real-time and writes the data to Amazon OpenSearch Service.

 The OpenSearch Service is already deployed in your AWS account and the Dashboard is already configured.
-What is missing, are the correct runtime parameters for the Kinesis Data Analytics application.
+What's missing are the correct runtime parameters for the Kinesis Data Analytics application.

 1. Navigate to the [AWS Kinesis Analytics console](https://console.aws.amazon.com/kinesisanalytics/) and click on the open streaming application `KDAFlinkCLickstream-msk-serverless-stack`.